395t/review-assignments/_summaries/park2019deepsdf_2.md

 **What is the core idea?**

 The paper introduces a DeepSDF, a learned continuous Signed Distance Function (SDF), which represent class of shapes that results in 3D shape representation, interpolation and completion from partial and noisy 3D input data.
-A generative model is lea*rned to produce the DeepSDF.
+A generative model is learned to produce the DeepSDF.
 The DeepSDF acts as a learned shape-conditioned classifier for which decision boundary is the shape surface itself.
 A novel way of using probabilistic auto decoder to learn the 3D shapes is used.

 ![DeepSDF representation](./park2019deepsdf_2a.png)